 To learn why this is best practice, we highly recommend you take a moment to read our brief ‘Before You Install‘ guide.

-In terms of food safety, as the Shepherd Filter has no real direct contact at all with the food produced, there would be no risk.
+In terms of food safety, as the Shepherd Filter has no direct contact at all with the food produced, there would be no risk.

-Based on the relative position of the filter in the hood and the Shepherd Filters construction, the use of the UL listed grease filters in an existing hood will not alter the hoods function, operation, or infringe on the certification of the existing hood.
+Shepherd Filters will not alter the hoods function, operation, or infringe on the certification of the existing hood.

 Our product has been tested, listed and certified to all or more of the same standards that your current metal filters have been subjected to.
 With that said, the liability should not change at any level.

 A clean system protected by the Shepherd Filters solution means you can greatly reduce the frequency of extensive hood, canopy and duct cleaning.
 This will see you saving for years.

 With Shepherd Filters, airborne grease is heavily reduced from entering the kitchen hood exhaust system by up to 98%.
 This offers immediate savings by dramatically decreasing both the labour costs associated with cleaning metal grease filters and the number of kitchen duct cleans.

 A simple mini spot inspection and clean only when required is all you will need to do.